How it works: Shopify to Google Analytics 4

 add_payment_infoUser has completed checkout step 2

-purchaseCustomer has completed an web order (excluding iOS, Android, POS and draft orders).
+purchaseCustomer has completed a web order (excluding Point of Sale orders).
 The transaction ID is by default the Shopify order name

 refundWeb order has been refunded